Dialpuri/privateer_webserver_dependencies/checkout/gemmi/docs/utils.rst

 contents
 ========

-Analyses and summarizes content of a coordinate file.
+Analyzes and summarizes the content of a coordinate file.
-Inspired by CCP4 program ``rwcontents``.
+Inspired by the CCP4 program ``rwcontents``.

-By default, it prints atom count, estimated number of hydrogens in the protein, molecular weight of the protein, ASU volume, Matthews coefficient and the fractional volume of solvent in the crystal.
+By default, it prints the atom count, estimated number of hydrogens in the protein, molecular weight of the protein, ASU volume, Matthews coefficient, and the fractional volume of solvent in the crystal.

 It has options to print other information -- see the help message below.

 .. literalinclude:: contents-help.txt
    :language: console

+To print a list of chains and residues, or entities, use :ref:`gemmi-residues`.

 .. _gemmi-contact: